-A snack is a small amount of food or drink that your child has in between meals.
-Snacks provide energy and nutrition and help prevent your child from getting too hungry between meals and help meet nutrition needs.
+A snack is a small amount of food or drink that you have in between meals.
+Snacks provide energy and nutrition and help prevent you from getting too hungry between meals and help meet nutrition needs.

-When can my child have a snack?
+When can I have a snack?